tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 top-to-bottom.
 This makes for easy to type and readable code.

+### Example 1

+Series of data manipulations and export

 ```r
 iris_df %>% # Declare data frame to use
     select(Sepal.Length:Species) %>% # Select columns